 The Schneider Residence is a grand adobe estate on three acres in the hills above the San Francisco East Bay Area.
 At 1000 feet elevation the property offers a panoramic view of the valley below, the mountains to the east, and the Carquinez Straits to the north.

 The home was designed and built by Doug Schneider, and it was completed in 1991.

 Beautiful decks and garden paths that surround the house offer stunning views of the gorgeous California landscape, with Mt.
 Diablo, the Berkeley Hills, and the Carquinez Strait.

-The 17 inch think adobe walls keep the house cool in the summer and warm in the winter.
+The 17 inch thick adobe walls keep the house cool in the summer and warm in the winter.
 The house has 37 solar panels generating up to 7000 kw on sunny summer day.
-Costal influences keep the home cool; opening the doors and windows in the evening let the fog rolling over the Oakland Hills from San Francisco cool the interior.
+Coastal influences keep the home cool; opening the doors and windows in the evening lets the fog rolling over the Oakland Hills from San Francisco cool the interior.
 The Mediterranean climate of the East Bay provides sunny days and cool nights.

 Decorated in Early California Mission Rancho decor, the feel is relaxed and homey.
 Antlers, a yoke, and a cow skull collected from the neighboring hillside pasture serve as wall decorations.
 Terra cotta tile warmed by radiant heat in the winter, covers most of the common living areas.